jiazhou-garland/EventBind/README.md

-# [🌟ECCV2024🌟]EventBind: Learning a Unified Representation to Bind Them All for Event-based Open-world Understanding
+# [🌟ECCV2024 Highlight🌟]EventBind: Learning a Unified Representation to Bind Them All for Event-based Open-world Understanding

 This repository contains the official PyTorch implementation of the paper "[EventBind: Learning a Unified Representation to Bind Them All for Event-based Open-world Understanding](https://vlislab22.github.io/EventBind/)" paper.
 <div align="center">